wisniewskikr/chrisblog-it-java-ee/technologies/docker/java-ee8-api-rest-helloworld-docker-fast/README.md

 The goal of this project is to present how to **dockerize** a **simple REST API Java** application using **Java EE 8** framework.
 This application returns JSON with the key "message" and the value **Hello World!** as the result of GET HTTP method.

 Dockerize means that application is installed on Docker instead directly on computer.
 Application is deployed on a Docker Image of **payara micro** in version 5.

+**Fast** means that you have to create package first and then this package is used to build Docker image.
+It's faster solution then building Docker image from the scratch but it requires installation few tools on your computer: Java, Maven etc. And it can't be used if you want to build image on some remote computer.ss

 ##### Flow
 The following flow takes place in this project: